One of the first things you should consider when packing up to come to Canada is how to transfer your cash and your other investments.

 3. If necessary, buy travellers’ cheques for security and immediate access to your funds.

-To more information about how to prepare for a smooth transition to Canada, join our webinar:
+For more information about how to prepare for a smooth transition to Canada, join our webinar:

 4. Bring your international credit cards for immediate out-of-pocket expenses and for identification purposes, too.